 Whilst the goal of standard roofs is to ensure that water drains at the earliest possible stage, a correctly installed blue roof will deliberately retain some or all of the water above the waterproofing membrane.
 The water can then be deposited through a designated channel, such as a drain outlet to an area that will cause less damage at a later time.

 What Are The Risks?

 Unlike green roofs which have no major drawbacks, blue roofs do however have a number of associated dangers.
-These include:

 - Weight Issues – There is no way to disguise the fact that water is heavy and the build-up of water on a roof can pose structural issues.

 - Leakage – Blue roofs are installed with a waterproofing membrane but if this becomes damaged and begins to leak, the damage that could be caused by water cascading through could be catastrophic.

 Can Anything Be Done To Combat These Risks?

 We are designing a modular blue roof to help reduce these risks.
 By ensuring that should any issues arise, only one module rather than the entire roof may need to be replaced, speed and cost issues can be abated.